 Refers to the percentage of people who followed a link to your website or web page and then exited without any further interaction with your website.
 This can often indicate the performance of your website and its relevance in the search results it shows up for.

-These are the keyword of phrases that make use of your brand of companies name within them.
+These are the keyword of phrases that make use of your brand or company’s] name within them.
 For instance, Amazon web services would be classed as a branded keyword because although we mention web services we have also mentioned the actual company or brand name Amazon in the search query as well.

 These are backlinks that make use of anchor text that reflect your brand or company name rather than the keyword you wish to rank for.
-The main reason for using them is for building up your brands visibility online but they are also useful to help avoid penalties from Algorithms such as Google’s penguin that looked to penalise those manipulating backlink anchor text ratios’.
+The main reason for using them is for building up your brands visibility online but they are also useful to help avoid any filtering from algorithms such as Google’s penguin that looked to lower the rankings of those manipulating backlink anchor text ratios’.

-The reason for this was that many SEO’s were using exact or partial match domains using their keyword and would then also create backlinks using the same or very similar keywords in the anchor text which was just asking to be penalised by the search engines for over optimisation.
+The reason for this was that many SEO’s were using exact or partial match domains using their keyword and would then also create backlinks using the same or very similar keywords in the anchor text which was just asking to be filtered out by the search engines.

 Example of a branded anchor text link.